zerospiel/docs/docs/admin-kof.md

 ### Uninstallation

+WARNING:
-- WARNING: This not just uninstalls kof, but also deletes your clusters.
+- This not just uninstalls kof, but also deletes clusters that may contain your data.
 - Please double check they are demo clusters with no valuable data.

 ```bash